cloudflare/cloudflare-docs/products/waiting-room/src/content/reference/queueing-methods.md

 ![FIFO diagram](../static/fifo-queueing-method.png)

 More technically, each user receives a [cookie](/reference/waiting-room-cookie) that contains a timestamp of when their request first hit an actively queueing waiting room.
-We use that timestamp to order visitors and provide the estimated wait time.
+Cloudflare uses that timestamp to order visitors and provide the estimated wait time.

 Use this method when you want to reward visitors who get in the queue first and wait longer, such as for sneaker drops, memorabilia sales, etc.